PDVRamaraju7/M3_STM32_Carwipers/5_Report/README.md

 3. LEDs
 4. Resistors
 5. Power Suppl
-# Abstract:
-* A wiper is a necessary component that cleans raindrops or any other liquid off the vehicle's windscreen.
-The prior system required manual wiper activation, and the operation of bringing up the wiper was difficult to manage.
-As a result, this method is proposed to address these issues.
-The project's goals are to improve ageing automobiles' systems by giving automated transmission. wiping system, to enhance the system by including a sensor and an actuator, and to create a simple software that would completely work with the system the framework.This proposed wiper system's principle is comparable to those of other existing conventional wipers.

-* we use the STM32F4xx-discovery board to illustrate an automobile wiper control system.
-Most automobile wipers are controlled by a DC motor, however because the STM32F4xx-discovery lacks a motor, we are exploring using LEDs in this application.
-As an example, the wiper control system.
-The STM32F4xx-discovery board has four LEDs and a Push Button.
-The colours of these LEDs are orange, green, red, and blue.
-A current limiting resistor connects four user LEDs to the PD12, PD13, PD14, and PD15 pins of PORTD on the Discovery board.
-To make a push button work with the STM32F407VG microcontroller, the GPIO pins will be set as digital input pins.
-If you push and hold the user button for two seconds, the Red When the ignition key is positioned at the ACC, the LED illuminates.
-Furthermore, the LEDs are flickering, indicating that the wipers are turned on.
 # DESCRIPTION:
 * The STM32F405xx and STM32F407xx family is based on the high-performance Arm® Cortex®-M4 32-bit RISC    core operating at a frequency of up to 168 MHz.
 The Cortex-M4 core features a Floating point unit (FPU) single precision which supports all Arm single-precision data-processing instructions and data types.
 It also implements a full set of DSP instructions and a memory protection unit (MPU) which enhances application security.
 The STM32F405xx and STM32F407xx family incorporates high-speed embedded
 # STM32F407VG: